+No. What Who When Recommended

+Priority

-No. What Who When Recommended Priority A Review, and as appropriate update the City's Hazard Mitigation Plan to address climate change.
-LPD, FIRE Near-term (2021-2025) High
+A Review, and as appropriate update the City's LPD, FIRE Near-term High

+Hazard Mitigation Plan to address climate (2021-

+change.
+2025)

 Policy EC 5.5 Adopt and Enforce Building and Energy Codes: As required by Washington State, update building and life safety codes to better address the variety of hazards that are likely to result from climate change.